-You will receive your course material as well as six months’ eligibility in which to write your exam.
-You have one opportunity to write the exam within this time period.
-If you fail the exam or are unable to write the exam, for whatever reason, you will be required to pay an Exam Administration fee to be able to rewrite/write the exam after your eligibility period expires.
+In addition to your course, you will receive access to your digital course book for six months, as well as six months’ eligibility in which to write your course exam.
+You have one opportunity to write the course exam within this time period.
+If you fail or are unable to write the course exam, for whatever reason, you will be required to pay an Exam Administration fee to be able to rewrite/write the course exam after your eligibility period expires.

-The registration fee covers the course material and one sitting of the exam.
-If you fail the exam, you will be required to pay an administrative fee in order to be able to write the exam again.
-You have six months from the registration date in which to write the exam.
-If you miss this deadline or fail to cancel a previously scheduled exam date within the guidelines, you will be required to pay the administrative fee in order to be able to write the exam.
+The registration fee covers the six month digital course book access and one sitting of the course exam.
+If you fail the course exam, you will be required to pay an administrative fee in order to be able to write the exam again.
+You have six months from the registration date in which to write the course exam.
+If you miss this deadline or fail the course exam, you will be required to pay the Exam Administrative Fee in order to be able to write the exam.